neomidio/agent-openai-banking-assistant-csharp/docs/kusto-queries.md

 # Useful Kusto queries to inspect tools calls
-By default all Azure Open AI requests and response are logged in the java application logs.
+By default all Azure Open AI requests and response are logged in the .NET application logs.
 The following Kusto queries can be used to inspect the tools calls requests and responses.